tkogut/perplexity-mcp/README.md

 #### Claude Desktop

-Add this tool as a mcp server
+Add this tool as a mcp server by editing the Claude config file.

 On MacOS: `~/Library/Application\ Support/Claude/claude_desktop_config.json`
 On Windows: `%APPDATA%/Claude/claude_desktop_config.json`